a-synchronous/rubico/monad/README.md

 # rubico/monad

 This is a place for JavaScript monads.
+Warning: this entire directory is experimental; APIs here are subject to change.

 # Specification